jundalisay/maha/content/en/economics/maharlika-2050.md

 A point is pegged to 1 kilogram of NFA rice.
 This will implement Adam Smith's [grain-based valuation](https://www.superphysics.org/social/economics/principles/part-2/chapter-01b/).
 This is superior to cryptocurrency and which is pegged to nothing.
 In fact, the chronic inflation from 2020 is caused by crypto*.

-> *Instead of people putting their money in the bank which the bank can lend to producers, they put their money into crypto which produces nothing and even wastes electricity.
-This waste and lack of production contributes to inflation.
+{{< n n="*Instead of people putting their money in the bank which the bank can lend to producers, they put their money into crypto which produces nothing and even wastes electricity.
+This waste and lack of production contributes to inflation. " >}}